| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Compound interest

-The concept of compound interest can perhaps best be described by Benjamin Franklin, who allegedly said, “money makes money.
+The concept of compound interest can perhaps best be described by Benjamin Franklin, who allegedly said, “Money makes money.
 And the money that money makes, makes money.”
 Albert Einstein supposedly called compound interest mankind’s greatest invention.

 It’s essentially the idea that if you invest your returns into more investment, that money multiplies.
-This works in your client’s favor if they are collecting on investments, but against them when applied to debt.
+This works in your client’s favor if they are collecting on investments but against them when applied to debt.

 Construction loan